graezykev/dev-container/README.md

 ![auto format](./images/auto-format-extension.gif)

-As a experienced developer, you must have lots of other extensions want to recommend to you teammates, but ask them to install one by one is not an easy thing, let alone in some cases you may ask them to install a specific version of an extension ...
+As an experienced developer, you must have lots of other extensions want to recommend to your teammates, but asking them to install them one by one is not an easy thing, let alone in some cases you may ask them to install a specific version of an extension ...

 ## Editor Setting for Code Convention

-Every team has its own code convention, some use 2 spaces as indention, some use 4 space, while others may prefer a real "tab".
+Every team has its own code convention, some use 2 spaces as indention, some use 4 spaces, while others may prefer a real "tab".

-Whatever convention you're using, a team leader needs to reduce your teammates's pain to follow it, what if you're using the "2 spaces" convention, but your new colleague's editor auto insert 4 spaces when he hit the `Tab` key ...
+Whatever convention you're using, a team leader needs to reduce your teammates's pain to follow it, what if you're using the "2 spaces" convention, but your new colleague's editor auto inserts 4 spaces when he hits the `Tab` key ...

 ## Emergency

-I'm on day off today, my manager just ring me up because I made a huge mistake on the code published yesterday leading to memery leaks and users are complaining!
-I don't have my laptop right now, all I have is my wife's iPad, I want to fix the issue with just a web browser!
+You're on a day off today, your manager just rang you up because you made a huge mistake on the code published yesterday leading to memory leaks and users are complaining!
+This issue requires just a tiny change in the code to fix but you don't have your laptop right now, all you have is your wife's iPad!

-## Setting up Working Environemt is Painful
+## Setting up a Working Environment is Painful

-There are lots of softwares or tools a new member need to install and configure when he/she joins, this may even take more than 2 days and event.
-Think about those network issues, firewall issues, dependencies and dependency's dependencies, can be a nightmare to a new commer.
+There are lots of software or tools a new member needs to install and configure when he/she joins, this may even take more than 2 days.

+Think about those network issues, firewall issues, dependencies, and dependencies of dependency etc., which can be a nightmare to a newcomer.

-What's worse, you may ask your teammates to start your project by running Unix-like commands, but a new member is using a Windows PC.
+What's worse, you may ask this newcomer to start your project by running Unix-like commands, but he is using a Windows PC.

 ## Easier and Faster Onboarding

-All the problems above can be solve by using Dev Containers.
+All the problems above can be solved by using Dev Containers.

-If you are a backend developer, or you have experience on containers like Docker, Dev Containers is nothing new to you!
+If you are a backend developer, or you have experience with containers like Docker, Dev Containers is nothing new to you!

 Even if you never used containers before, you don't need to dive deep into the concepts because using Dev Containers in VS Code is very simple with no requirement of understanding what is Docker.

-Here is what a new comer needs to do to involve himself/herself to your developement team:
+Here is what a newcomer needs to do to involve himself/herself with the development team as fast as possible and as easy as possible:

-Pick what ever machine or system you like, Mac, Windows, Ubuntu, don't matter!
+- 1. Pick whatever machine or system he/she likes, Mac, Windows, Ubuntu, don't matter!

-Install Docker on the machine (without asking what Docker is), super easy.
+- 2. Install Docker on the machine (without asking what Docker is), which is super easy.

-Install VS Code, just 2 to 3 clicks?
+- 3. Install VS Code, just 2 to 3 clicks?

-Download/Clone the project.
+- 4. Download/Clone the project.

-Open the project in VS Code, follow the prompt to build and enjoy the development!
+- 5. Open the project in VS Code, follow the prompt to build a Dev Container, and enjoy the development!

 ## What is Dev Container